cvut/qtrvsim/README.md

 -------------------------------
 Because simulator it self and operating system stub are implemented as libraries you need to have that libraries in path where loader can found them.
-Binary looks for library at system libary paths (on Windows in actual directory as well) and on compiled in RPATH which is `../lib` (i.e., install into 'bin' and 'lib' directory is assumed):
+Binary looks for library at system library paths (on Windows in actual directory as well) and on compiled in RPATH which is `../lib` (i.e., install into 'bin' and 'lib' directory is assumed):

 ```